 Salome is a small agriculture community that was once along the major route to California.
 It lies about 120 miles west of Phoenix on U.S. Route 60.

-The legend of Salome has to do with its founder Mr. Dick Wick Hall.
+The legend of Salome begins with its founder, Mr. Dick Wick Hall.
 Officially, it’s Salome, after Mrs. Grace Salome Pratt, wife of Hall’s mining partner.
 After observing her attempt to walk on the hot desert sand in her bare feet and proceed to “dance” to her destination, he named the town “Salome-where she danced-Arizona.”
 This was an apparent reference to the biblical “Salome” that danced for her king.

 Salome High School is the sole member of the Bicentennial Union High School District #76; covering an area of approximately 3,400 square miles and serving students and families from the communities of Aguila, Bouse, Cibola, Ehrenberg, Salome, Quartzsite, Wenden, and Vicksburg.
 Salome’s small town atmosphere provides a safe and secure setting for students to learn and grow.
 Salome High School is accredited by North Central Association of Schools and Colleges.